Assessing Damage After a Disaster

 If a federal major disaster declaration is declared, Public Assistance can help eligible governmental subdivisions and certain nonprofits with grant assistance for repairs to infrastructure and response costs.

-Additional Counties Expected to be Assessed
+Additional Counties Can Sometimes Be Assessed

 Participating jointly in the teams are local emergency managers and officials, SEMA, the Federal Emergency Management Agency and, for Individual Assistance, the U.S. Small Business Administration.